raehik/muffin/README.md

  - small, bright red cursor
  - no combobursts
  - unobtrusive hit markers (invisible 300s, smaller 100s and 50s)
- - 'pop' hitsounds
+ - 'pop' hitsounds (clear but not loud)
- - customised followpoints
+ - customised followpoints (obvious where to next)
- - chartreuse combos
+ - chartreuse combos (easy to see or something)
  - simple, non-animated sliders